 The Texas Google Imagery Service is a per annual subscription service paid in full for each year of participation.
 The participation year runs from September 1 to August 31 each year.

-Cost for the service is distributed across state, regional, and local government based on the amount of data usage.
-There are "tiers" within each level of government:
+Cost for the service is distributed across state, regional, and local government.
+State agency cost is based on the amount of data usage in 'tiers'.
+Regional and local agencies have a flat rate.

-* Data usage is calculated based on service requests over a 90-day period multiplied by 4 for an annual metric.
+* Data usage is calculated based on an annual metric of service requests.